 The Takeaway: What Does The Delta-8 THC High Feel Like?

 The delta-8 high is very similar to the delta-9 THC from marijuana use, except it's much more mellow, clear-headed, and less likely to produce feelings of nervousness or anxiousness, which is a common effect of THC.

 Delta-8 and delta-9 are so similar that it's difficult to differentiate the two when it comes to testing, which is why if you anticipate drug screening, you should avoid delta-8 THC.
 Regardless of whether it came from a legal hemp source or not, you could still fail your drug test with delta-8 THC in your system.

 Make sure you shop for delta-8 THC carefully as there is an alarming amount of fake products and even potentially dangerous synthetic cannabinoids on the market, so shop from brands you trust that all provide third-party lab tests.

 The delta-8 THC high, according to studies, is far more subtle.
 Delta-8 is said to make people feel less agitated and clear-headed than delta-9, making it perfect for daytime highs and social events.
-Delta-8 THC high effects include increased energy, improved mood, increased hunger, feelings of tranquility and happiness, and greater introspection.

-How To Use Delta-8 THC
+How to use Delta-8 THC